efredericks/CloudAppsDev/_posts/8-Security.md

 Keep in mind that lost data not only introduces technical concerns, but the trust you may have built with your users is completely lost.
 Would you trust a company with your business if they can't be bothered to practice basic security principles?

 Ok, soapboxing complete.
 Let's look at what Google does from a security perspective.
-Figure X (c/o Google) presents a view of their infrastructure security layers:
+Figure 1 (c/o Google) presents a view of their infrastructure security layers:

 ![Google Infrastructure Security Layers](/CloudAppsDev/assets/images/8-google-layers.png "Google Infrastructure Security Layers")

-> Figure X: Google Infrastructure Security Layers
+> Figure 1: Google Infrastructure Security Layers

 This figure demonstrates that security must be built into **every single layer of the system as a whole**, from hardware to operational security.
 Essentially, security must be distributed throughout all aspects of a project, thereby reducing single points of failure!